FutureTroglodyte/udacity-nd027-postgres/README.md

 ### Raw Data

+The raw date is in the `data/`folder and contains

 1. \*song_data\*.jsons ('artist_id', 'artist_latitude', 'artist_location',
        'artist_longitude', 'artist_name', 'duration', 'num_songs',
        'song_id', 'title', 'year') - a subset of real data from the [Million Song Dataset](http://millionsongdataset.com/).